About the Amputation Foundation

 How it all began

 Andy is a triple amputee, right below knee, left above knee and right arm above elbow.
-He was the victim of an IED whilst on patrol in Afghanistan in 2009, he has gone on to use walking prostheses, running prostheses, cycling prostheses and various arm prostheses, he has also managed to raise vast sums of money for various army charities including motor-trike riding from Lands-end to John O’groats, a tandem skydive and abseiled down ‘The Big One’ at Blackpool, plus he is now a motivational speaker and also author of “Standing Tall” released February 2013.
+He was the victim of an Improvised Explosive Device (IED) whilst on patrol in Afghanistan in 2009, he has gone on to use walking prostheses, running prostheses, cycling prostheses and various arm prostheses, he has also managed to raise vast sums of money for various army charities including motor-trike riding from Lands-end to John O’groats, a tandem skydive and abseiled down ‘The Big One’ at Blackpool, plus he is now a motivational speaker and also author of “Standing Tall” released February 2013.
 Andy is also the proprietor of several businesses including a bar, a café, a non-profit Community Interest Company (AIM) and founder of a Charity (Amputation Foundation).

 Stephen is a bilateral below knee amputee.
 He was the victim of a major road traffic accident in Australia in 2008, he has gone on to use walking prostheses, running prostheses, swimming prostheses, driving a car, riding a motorbike, cycling and has pushed and developed a small amputee user group into a local award winning charity.